pydoit/doit/doc/tasks.rst

 Actions
 --------

-Every *task* must define **actions**.
+Every *task* must define `actions`.
 It can optionally define other attributes like `targets`, `file_dep`, `verbosity`, `doc` ...

-Actions define what the task actually does.
+`actions` define what the task actually does.
-*Actions* is always a list that can have any number of elements.
+`actions` is always a list that can have any number of elements.
 The actions of a task are always run sequentially.
 There are 2 basic kinds of `actions`: *cmd-action* and *python-action*.
 The action "result" is used to determine if task execution was successful or not.